gtolias/mom/README.md

 # Mining on Manifolds: Metric Learning Without Labels

-This is a Matlab package for our paper:
+This is a Matlab/Python package for our paper:

 > A. Iscen, G. Tolias, Y. Avrithis, O. Chum.
 "Mining on Manifolds: Metric Learning Without Labels", CVPR 2018